abiosoft/caddy-inspect/README.md

 - The information displayed are read-only and cannot be modified.
 - HTTP request and response bodies cannot be inspected.
 It is a deliberate limitation until there is a strong argument in favour.
 - The plugin stemmed from a personal use-case.
 Feedbacks would be appreciated to accommodate more use-cases.

+## Attribution

+The Caddy logo is a trademark of Caddy Web Server.

 ## License